This post contains AFFILIATE LINKS. Please read my DISCLOSURE for more info.

 - white or light grey paint

-Click on the links below to be taken to each step to build your own DIY Barn Door and DIY Barn Door Track That Won’t Break the Bank!
+After gathering your supplies, click on the links below to be taken to each step to build your own DIY Barn Door and DIY Barn Door Track That Won't Break the Bank!

-Or click here for our original Upcycled Barn Door Reveal.
+P.S.
+If you missed it you can click here for our original Upcycled Barn Door Reveal.